16 Best Sales Strategies: Free Template & Examples for Startups and SMBs in 2023

 6. Track and Analyze Sales Data to Adjust Your Sales Strategy

-Keeping track of key sales metrics like conversion rates, team activity, customer lifetime value, profit margin, and sales velocity will help you see how your sales strategy is working, and whether you need to adjust.
+Whether you love data or hate it, keeping track of key sales metrics like conversion rates, team activity, customer lifetime value, profit margin, and sales velocity is critical to seeing what works and what doesn’t.
 Ongoing sales analysis is how you'll monitor your team's overall performance and the effectiveness of the strategies you're implementing.

 Pro tip: Use the Opportunity Funnel Report in Close to get all your essential sales KPIs at a glance.
 Quickly identify low conversion points in your sales funnel, and adjust your strategy to get better results.

-Now it’s up to you—think about which sales strategies in the list above will work best for your business, and use our free template to start setting up your first sales strategy.
+The good news?
+There is no shortage of new sales strategies to test.
+Think about which sales strategies in the list above will work best for your business, and use our free template to start setting up your first sales strategy.

 Ready to scale your sales?
 Our free Sales Success Kit features templates, checklists, worksheets, and step-by-step guides to make your life easier.